 Raising the Dogs

 Raising dogs to be successful members of anti-poaching units requires extremely specialist training.
-There is many aspects to their training, but the three main traits that trainers focus on developing in the dogs is scent-tracking ability, baying ability and aggressiveness (not to bite or attach but to ensure poachers are intimidated enough not to run or attack back).
+There are many aspects to their training, but the three main traits that trainers focus on developing in the dogs are scent-tracking ability, baying ability and aggressiveness (not to bite or attach but to ensure poachers are intimidated enough not to run or attack back).
 They are trained to run until they find the poacher.

 Dogs are not just trained to track down poachers but also to sniff out and detect firearms, rhino horns, pangolin scales, ivory, bush meat and other concealed illegal products.